IgorSusmelj/rustynum/docs/quick-start.md

 ## 📩 Need Help?

-If you have any questions, check out our [GitHub Discussions](https://github.com/IgorSusmelj/rustynum/discussions) or file an issue on our [GitHub Repository](https://github.com/IgorSusmelj/rustynum/issues).
+If you have any questions, check out the [GitHub Discussions](https://github.com/IgorSusmelj/rustynum/discussions) or file an issue on the [GitHub Repository](https://github.com/IgorSusmelj/rustynum/issues).

 ---